domfarolino/cascadiajs/README.md

 fixing ones that don't work too easily.
 If you're interested in getting involved, feel free to check out some WHATWG pull requests labeled [needs tests](https://github.com/search?q=org%3Awhatwg+label%3A%22needs+tests%22+is%3Aopen) to help us keep the web platform continually tested.

+# Talk slides

+The slides for the talk can be found in the root of this repository (both Keynote and PDF format), or on [slideshare](https://www.slideshare.net/DominicFarolino/hitchhikers-guide-to-web-standards) as well.